By Shanon Miller, Community Impact Development Chair-Elect

 The Virginia Commission on Youth estimates that a single high school dropout costs society $800,000 in public assistance, healthcare costs, and other services.

 There is also a strong correlation between childhood poverty and poor academic performance, meaning the children of adults who are unable to earn sufficient income due to low literacy rates are more likely themselves to be behind in school, perpetuating the cycle.
-Addressing the needs of these children early can allow for early identification of needs and allow for provision of academic enrichment programs that can help them catch up to their peers.
+Addressing the needs of these children early can allow for early identification of needs and allow for the provision of academic enrichment programs that can help them catch up to their peers.

 When a student cannot read at their proper grade level, they will not only fall behind in subjects like reading and English, but they also will have trouble reading assignments, and therefore learning the material for other subjects such as science, math, and social studies.